rkhidesh/100-Days-Of-Code/Log.md

 ## Day 2

 ### Today's progress:
-I finished the Day 2 module and I learned the data types, f strings and math operations (easy stuff).
+I finished the Day 2 module, and I learned the data types, f strings and math operations (easy stuff).
 I completed 3 exercises that comes with the module:
 ![image](https://user-images.githubusercontent.com/102761065/166498271-45767585-3e8f-4eac-bded-1f43e31ab3dd.png)

-Aside from that, I got started with my portfolio and I chose the palette for my website, I created the navbar and logo.
+Aside from that, I got started with my portfolio, and I chose the palette for my website, I created the navbar and logo.

 ### Thoughts:
 Python's syntax is super easy, no need to define data types and such 👍 CSS gets annoying sometimes 🥲